 Employment Tribunals were originally established to provide quick and simple resolution to difficulties arising in the workplace without it being necessary to have recourse to lawyers.
 Employment Law has become vastly more complicated in the intervening years, so much so that it is now advisable to seek advice and/or representation.

-Claims to employment Tribunals comprise are are usually heard by an Employment Judge who is legally qualified and two lay members, one selected after consultation with organisations representative of Employers and one selected after consultation with organisations representative of Employees.
+Claims to employment Tribunals are usually heard by an Employment Judge who is legally qualified and two lay members, one selected after consultation with organisations representative of Employers and one selected after consultation with organisations representative of Employees.

 Employment Tribunals deal with claims for unfair dismissal, redundancy, disputes over wages, discrimination claims and most employment related claims.

 A frequent cause of difficulty is that of time limits.
 Claims brought out of time will almost invariably fail.
 The rules in relation to time limits are too complicated to outline in detail here.
 The time limits are short (most commonly within 3 months but 6 months for redundancy, running from the act complained of).
 The date will be calculated exactly and even being one day out can be fatal.
 It is possible to apply to extend the time limit, but those applications are only very sparingly granted.
-Individual tailor made advice is essential.

-If a response is filed the tribunal will issue an order giving directions as to how the case is to be managed to a final hearing.
-The sorts of directions likely include directing one party to file more details of their claim or defence for the filing of statements for witnesses or that one party disclose relevant documents.
+If a response is filed the Tribunal will issue an order giving directions as to how the case is to be managed to a final hearing.
+The sorts of directions likely include directing one party to file more details of their claim or defence for the filing of statements for witnesses, or that one party disclose relevant documents.
 The Tribunal can penalise (either with orders for costs or by striking out claims/defences) parties who do not comply with the directions timetable.

 At the final hearing consideration must be given to:-

-- Ensuring that all relevant witnesses attend, reluctant witnesses can be compelled to attend by applying to the tribunal for an order requiring them to do so.
+- Ensuring that all relevant witnesses attend.
+Reluctant witnesses can be compelled to attend by applying to the Tribunal for an order requiring them to do so.